Canon M6 vs Nikon Z7

 It is notable that the Z7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M6 lacks such a headphone port.

-Both the M6 and the Z7 are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the Z7 does not have a direct predecessor.
+The Z7 is a recent model that features in the current product line-up of Nikon.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Canon M6 or the Nikon Z7 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.